 At my job at the Totem Hotel in Valdez, Alaska, several housing options were available.
 A private room in a shared house in town, and private rooms in the Orca Building next door to the Totem.

-In the building pictured above, I basically had my own one-bedroom apartment, with a full kitchen, separate bedroom, for about $400 per month.
-In the final weeks of the summer season, the hotel shuts down the on-site cabins to hotel guests, and housekeepers and other staff had their own cabin for a few weeks.
-This might have been my favorite apartment of all, at a seasonal job.
+In the building pictured above, I basically had my own one-bedroom apartment, with a full kitchen and separate bedroom for about $400 per month.
+In the final weeks of the summer season, the hotel shuts down the on-site cabins for hotel guests, and housekeepers and other staff had their own cabin for a few weeks.
+This might have been my favorite apartment of all at a seasonal job.

 2. Zion National Park in Springdale, Utah